hucker/splint/README.md

 - **Complexity**: Robust and feature-rich, catering to data scientists and integrated into data pipelines.
 - **Audience**: Consumed by data scientists, emphasizing a data-first approach.

-### Tableaux
+### Tableaux/PowerBI
-- **Scope** Centered around graphical output of charts, graphs, and status
+- **Scope** Centered around graphical output of charts, graphs, and status for corporate dashboarding.
 - **Complexity** Robust and feature rich catering to real time charting.
-- **Audience** Consumed by everyone in an organzaton created as mostly low-code
+- **Audience** Consumed by everyone in an organization created as mostly in a low-code environment.

 ### Splint:

-- **Scope**: Offers comprehensive linting and testing capabilities for any task or system.
+- **Scope**: Offers comprehensive linting and testing capabilities for any task or system focused on granular pass fail tests.
 - **Complexity**: Lightweight and straightforward, designed for end users with detailed testing results and scoring.
 - **Audience**: Consumed by end users across various domains, facilitating rule-based testing with clear insights into testing results.
 A typical go/nogo test has 100's of tests that are run almost exclusively as pass/fail
-- **Visibility**: Splint allows you to document each function and propagate standard doc strings into the results for detailed test information.

-Splint aims to democratize linting and testing by providing a tool that caters to teams, projects, or company infrastructure enabling easy linting.
-Rules have been applied to data and manufacturing infrastrcutre as well as real time project status reporting.
+- **Visibility**: Consumed by users of a system to determine if a system is ready to be used (e.g., all tests pass).

 ## Getting Started with Splint